 “Kaka!
 Mala Vachva!!”

-“Uncle, save me”, the pleadings of a young Peshwa, it is believed still echoes in the ruins of Shaniwar Wada, Pune, India.
+“Uncle, save me”, the pleadings of a young Peshwa, it is believed, still echoes in the ruins of Shaniwar Wada Fort in Pune in the Maharashtra State of India.

 It is a heavily fortified building complex with nine bastions and five gateways.